geoffdgeorge/Wanderer/README.md

-# Friend Finder
+# Wanderer

-A full-stack app for finding your ideal pal.
+A full-stack app for finding your ideal travel buddy.